 Nature, culture and art connect in the poetry of the written word.
 Harsh northern territories and their fauna resonate with me.
 I lived for many years in the Sperrins where the bogland holds the memory of ancient forests but the tundral landscape illustrates our power to alter even the wildest of places.
 This region was refuge for some of the last Irish wolves, a particularly intriguing species: as symbol and metaphor the wolf is one of the most eloquent animals to inhabit the human psyche.
 My work, prose as well as poetry, has emerged in travels in North America, in addition to Irish material.
 I am also deeply interested in birds (I have a PhD in ornithology) – fascinating subjects for artists and scientists alike.

 I’m Belfast-based and work as a tutor and facilitator of poetry and creative writing.
-I’m registered with Poetry Ireland’s Writers in Schools program and as a qualified teacher with many years experience of teaching at second level, I welcome the opportunity to work in schools.
-I’m also a member of the National Association of Writers in Education and of the Irish Writers Centre, through which I offer One-to-One Mentoring for beginning and emerging poets.
+I’m a member of the National Association of Writers in Education and of the Irish Writers Centre, through which I offer One-to-One Mentoring for beginning and emerging poets.

 Furthermore, I design and deliver courses on evolution and birds to adult learners (For more details of this work, see my sister site www.songbirdsignbird.com).

-I’m currently working on my third collection of poetry and writing a novel.
+I’m currently working on my third collection of poetry, and on a novel.